Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress24/01/2024

-Ho Chi Minh City When the land lease expires, the Tan Thuan Export Processing Zone, which is over 300 hectares wide, will attract high-tech projects and will not be converted into residential, commercial, or service land.
+Ho Chi Minh City - Upon expiration of the land lease, the Tan Thuan Export Processing Zone, spanning over 300 hectares, will attract high-tech projects and will not be converted into residential, commercial, or service land.

-The information was announced by Mr. Hua Quoc Hung, Head of the Management Board of Ho Chi Minh City Export Processing and Industrial Zones (Hepza) on the morning of January 24, when mentioning the city's orientation for industrial land funds in the coming time.
-"The city will retain all industrial land funds, only convert industries, not abolish or convert them into residential, housing, or commercial areas," Mr. Hung said.
+This information was provided by Mr. Hua Quoc Hung, Head of the Ho Chi Minh City Export Processing Zones and Industrial Parks Management Board (Hepza), on the morning of January 24th, when discussing the city's future direction for industrial land.
+"The city will retain all industrial land, only changing the type of industry, not eliminating or converting it into residential, housing, or commercial areas," Mr. Hung stated.

 Tan Thuan Export Processing Zone, District 7, December 2022.
 Photo: Quynh Tran